technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 02/Lab 02 - Build an Inventory Management App.md

-# Lab 2 - Build an Inventory Management app
+# Lab 2 - Build an Inventory Management App

 **Objective:** The objective of this lab is to guide participants through the creation of a functional inventory management application